Andrew-Cheung-bot/NLP-Sentiment-Analysis/README.md

 ### 3.1 Vectorization Method

 The computer can not directly process human language (i.e., human words or sentences), so we need a technique to map our words or sentences to a specific number that the computer can process.
 In 2013, an algorithm called Word2Vec has been published.
 It can map a word to a vector with a fixed dimension, and still keep the semantic meaning of the word.
 For example, we have the classic equation:

-$$
-Vector_{king}-Vector_{man}+Vector_{woman}\approx Vector_{queen}
-$$
+$$Vector_{king}-Vector_{man}+Vector_{woman}\approx Vector_{queen}$$

 With the keeping of semantic meaning, we can perfectly convert the human language to the word vector without losing too much information.
 The main algorithms to get this vector are Continuous Bag-Of-Words (CBOW) and continuously sliding skip-gram.

 The algorithm to map a sentence to a fixed dimension vector is called Sent2Vec, which is similar to the Word2Vec.